Transformed Diffusion-Wave fPINNs: Enhancing Computing Efficiency for PINNs Solving Time-Fractional Diffusion-Wave Equations: Preliminaries

 For $n=1$, the transformation degenerates to

 \end{lemma}

-The basic idea of MC-fPINN\cite{Guo2022:MCfPINN} is to approximate the Caputo fractional derivative $\dta f(t)$ using a Monte Carlo approach based on the integral representation in equation \eqref{eqn:represent_1}.
-To mitigate numeric blow-ups when some samples are very small, the authors set some hyperparameters, i.e., let $\tau_\varepsilon=\max\{\tau,\epsilon_t t^{-1}\}$ given fixed $\varepsilon_t$.
+The basic idea of MCfPINNs\cite{Guo2022:MCfPINN} is to approximate the Caputo fractional derivative $\dta f(t)$ using a Monte Carlo approach based on the integral representation \eqref{eqn:represent_1} in Lemma~\ref{lem:represent}.
+To mitigate numeric blow-ups when some samples are very small, the authors set some hyperparameters, i.e., let $\tau_\varepsilon=\max\{\tau,\varepsilon_t t^{-1}\}$ given fixed $\varepsilon_t$.
 This yields the approximation:

 However, as the fractional order $\al$ approaches 1, the Beta distribution becomes increasingly concentrated near 0, potentially introducing significant numerical errors due to this treatment.